 If employees frequently leave the organization, taking valuable knowledge and skills with them, it may indicate a lack of knowledge sharing and poor knowledge transfer processes.
 When offboarding isn’t done correctly, or when there are multiple employees leaving at once, the knowledge transfer process can get neglected.

-When experienced employees leave and don’t bother to share their knowledge or expertise, it goes with them, and this can hinder organizational continuity and growth.
+And when experienced employees leave and don’t bother to share important knowledge or expertise, it all goes with them, and this can seriously hinder organizational continuity and growth.

 Sign 4: Ineffective onboarding or training programs